-Ear infections are not as common in adults as they are in children, although they can be more serious.
+Ear infections are not as common in adults as in children, although they can be more serious.

 Certain situations and actions put some people more at risk for ear infections than others.
-However, there are several useful steps that can be taken towards prevention and treatment.
+However, several useful steps can help toward prevention and treatment.
 Learn more about them in this article.

-The ear is a complicated part of the body, made up of several different chambers.
-Ear infections can strike in any one of these chambers and cause various symptoms.
+The ear is a complicated part of the body, consisting of several different parts.
+Ear infections can strike in any of these parts and cause various symptoms.

-The three main parts of the ear are known as the inner, middle, and outer ear.
+The three main parts of the ear are the inner, middle, and outer ear.

 Symptoms of ear infections in adults vary depending on location and can include:

 Discharge from the ear can signify a more serious issue, such as an eardrum rupture, and requires medical attention.